ferrarimarco/ferrarimarco.github.io/README.md

 personal-website
 ================

 This is the source code of my personal website ( http://www.ferrarimarco.info ).
-Currently it's a Maven project but this will change as Maven it's not needed anymore.

-It was scaffolded with Yeoman (using the webapp generator, 0.4.9).
+It was scaffolded with Yeoman using the webapp generator.
 It represented a way for me to move the first steps with Yeoman, Bootstrap, Grunt, Bower and other tools.